sherwynnn/sherwynnn.github.io/_posts/2025-04-27-hr-management-system.md

 ### Personality and Storytelling

-I always felt that giving my designs personality helps me to bring life to it, especially for a people-centric system meant to host hundreds of employees.
+I always felt that giving my designs personality helps me to bring life to them, especially for a people-centric system meant to host hundreds of employees.

 What I observed was that it was easier for stakeholders to follow along when names are generally more recognisable.
 For instance, discussions were done from a third-person perspective where each role had a distinctive name tied to them.